 The Indo-Iranian language is the largest and southeasternmost branch of the Indo-European language family.
 This branch has around 1.5 billion native speakers.

-Persian language, with its 110 million native speakers, is one of the most spoken languages in Indo-European Languages.
+Persian, with its 110 million native speakers, is one of the most spoken Indo-European Languages.

 All Indo-Iranian languages, including Persian, are believed to have evolved from a proto-language about 5 thousand years ago.

-Maybe the maps below will help you understand the difference between the geographies of native speakers of Turkic languages and Iranian languages.
+The maps below may help you understand the difference between the geographies of native speakers of Turkic languages and Iranian languages.

 Turkish has its origins in Central Asia.
-Even then, Turkish had its own unique alphabet.
+Even then, Turkish had its unique alphabet.